wpeverest/everest-forms/readme.txt

 == Changelog ==

+= 1.1.7 - 28-05-2018 =
+* Fix - Google reCaptcha check with its own server.
+* Fix - Switch to cloned field options after cloning.
+* Fix - Toggle and tooltip initialize if the field is new one.

 = 1.1.6 - 24-05-2018 =
 * Fix - Appending HTMl instead of text for preview description.
 * GDPR - If user details are disabled globally discard the IP address and User Agent.